sandialabs/spack-manager/docs/index.rst

    - Build reproducibiilty, and scalability
    - Buy-in and feedback from HPC vendors and software developers over thousands of projects
    - Support options, extended documentation and testing through the much larger Spack project

-Spack-Manager is currently focused on providing the needs of the `Exawind <https://github.com/Exawind>`_ project, but the long term intent is to make it project agnostic.

 Additional details about the philosophy, and general knowledge can be found in the following documentation section.